WilsonZheng/Web-App-NodeJS/README.md

 # What's this app?

-This app demostrate the difference between different view engines
+This app demostrate the difference between view engines (jade,EJS,Vash)